Orghal/TISK/README.md

 ## 💼 Dawid Pintal's Development & Custom Automation

 I specialize in custom automation solutions for Excel, VBA, Python, and browsers (via Tampermonkey), and can help with a wide range of technical needs.
 Whether it's a personal project or business tool — I’m open to **any order in any budget**.

-User Interface/User Experience (UI/UX) is primary for me so you can be sure that all the solution can be very friendly and I help to make it better.
+**UI/UX** (User Interface/User Experience) are the most important for me, so you can be sure that all solutions can be very user friendly, and I will help to improve them.

 In regards of cooperation, creating your own automation for you, making a project and help in this type of tools, contact me directly.